geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

 The first thing we need to do is connect our core programming chip to the internet.
 To do that we need to add some changes to our code.

 - First we will include the WiFi library like this `#include <WiFi.h>`
-- Next we need to define the SSID and Password of the network we will be connecting to:
+- Next we need to define the SSID and password of the network we will be connecting to:
   ```c
   #define WIFI_SSID "My SSID"
   #define WIFI_PASSWORD "My password"